MBO Trail choices

-Ride Oakridge and Westfir’s wide variety of XC and DH trail options for all levels
+choose from Oakridge and Westfir’s wide variety of XC and DH trails

 Distance: 14.4 miles.
 Steep, Fast, Mild exposure, Sustained climbs/descents.